-Guidelines for Assessment of Mini Project:
+Guidelines for Assessment of Mini Project: Term Work

-Term Work

-- The review/ progress monitoring committee shall be constituted by Head of Departments of each institute.
-The progress of Mini-Project to be evaluated on continuous basis, minimum two reviews in each semester. - In continuous assessment focus shall also be on each individual student, assessment based on individual's contribution in group activity, their understanding and response to questions. - Distribution of Term work marks for both semester shall be as below; - \circ Marks awarded by guide/supervisor based on log book : 10 - Marks awarded by review committee : 10 - Quality of Project report : 05
+- The review/ progress monitoring committee shall be constituted by head of departments of each institute.
+The progress of mini project to be evaluated on continuous basis, minimum two reviews in each semester. - In continuous assessment focus shall also be on each individual student, assessment based on individual's contribution in group activity, their understanding and response to questions. - Distribution of Term work marks for both semesters shall be as below;

+o Marks awarded by guide/supervisor based on log book : 10

+o Marks awarded by review committee : 10

+Quality of Project report : 05